Sanctification is an Exorcism

 We can continue like this, living in the shadows of our inward turned heart, even while processing faith.
 But Christ doesn’t want us to stay like that.
 The call to discipleship is the call to be like Jesus, and the call to be like Jesus is the call to be attentive to the ‘other’ and to love them as God does.
 However, this isn’t possible while we remain locked within ourselves.
 We can’t even break out of it on our own.

-But the prevenient grace of Christ, and the work of passive sanctification that we receive in justification, enables us to recognise in ourselves that we are not yet where we need to be.
+The prevenient grace of Christ helps us.
+Because of the work of passive sanctification received in justification, we can see that we are not where we need to be.
 We are convicted of our failings and mistakes, of our sins and of our ongoing desire for sin.
-Then we are able to reach out and ask Jesus to make us holy, to sanctify us, to redeem every part of us, so our hearts are turned outwards to our neighbour.
+Then we reach out and ask Jesus to make us holy.
+We ask Him to sanctify us and redeem every part of us.
+Our hearts then turn outward to our neighbour.

 The sanctifying grace of Christ as the Holy Spirit dwells within us and transforms our minds and wills moves our attention from the inner world of our desires to the external world of the neighbour.
-As we are confirmed to Christ through the Holy Spirit to share in Christ’s holiness we hearts are broken open and the love of God is able to work in and through us.
+As we are confirmed to Christ through the Holy Spirit, we share in Christ’s holiness.
+So our hearts are broken open, and the love of God is able to work in and through us.

 To do this, the Holy Spirit breaks the strength and power of the remaining sin in our lives.
-It takes hold of the fear and anger and shame that so often separates us from our fellow human and breaks those dark concerns apart with the light of God’s love and acceptance.
+It takes hold of the fear, anger, and shame that often separate us from our fellow humans.
+The Holy Spirit breaks those dark concerns apart with the light of God’s love and acceptance.
 When we know ourselves as loved and accepted by God, we are able to let go of the insidious lies we tell ourselves that lower ourselves from the image we have been made in.

 He Breaks The Power of Cancelled Sin!